pnp/blog/content/post/deploy-spfx-in-hub-site-and-associated-sites/index.md

 9. If a newer version of the package is available, update the package using `Update-PnPApp`.
 10. Export the site collection URL, package name, and package version to a CSV file for a record of what's updated

+## Notes

+The code does not handle admin consent to app permissions.
+Global administrator is required to grant admin consent to app permissions.

 ![example.png](images/example.png)